Raul Roulien: Life and career

-Raul Roulien was born Raul Salvador Intini Pepe on October 8, 1905, in Rio de Janeiro, Brazil to Italian immigrants Biagio Pepe and Anna Intini.
+Raul Roulien was born Raul Salvador Intini Pepe on 7 October 1904, in Rio de Janeiro, Brazil to Italian immigrants Biagio Pepe and Anna Intini.
 As a child, he used to sing all the time.
 He started his artistic career at age eight, as Raul Pepe, and he is reported to have performed to then President of Brazil Rodrigues Alves and to Brazilian writer, and his godfather, Ruy Barbosa.

 While visiting one of his brothers in Buenos Aires, Argentina, he was hired to sing at Cine Porteño.
 There, he rose to fame as a chansonier, a pianist and a composer, and began to pursue a career in the theater.
-In 1928, back in Brazil, he founded the "Abgail Maya-Raul Roulien Theater Company", with then wife, actress Abgail Maia, and created a performance genre called "Theater of Frivolity," which were quick shows that took place between movie sessions.
+In 1928, back in Brazil, he founded the "Abigail Maya-Raul Roulien Theater Company", with then wife, actress Abigail Maia, and created a performance genre called "Theater of Frivolity," which were quick shows that took place between movie sessions.

-In 1931, divorced from Abgail, he went to New York and was signed to 20th Century Fox, as an actor, where he worked until 1934.
+In 1931, divorced from Abigail, he went to New York and was signed to Fox Studios, as an actor, where he worked until 1934.
 He made his debut in a Spanish-language version of the 1931 Hollywood film Charlie Chan Carries On, called There Were Thirteen (1931).
 His second movie was Delicious (1931), directed by David Butler, where Roulien played a Russian composer, and sang "Delishious", written by George Gershwin.
 In 1932, he starred in Careless Lady, State's Attorney, and The Painted Woman; and in 1933, in No Dejes la Puerta Abierta, El Último Varon Sobre La Tierra, and It's Great to Be Alive.
 That same year, he starred in the movie for which he is best remembered, Flying Down to Rio, as part of a romantic triangle with Gene Raymond and Dolores del Río, and for singing "Orchids in the Moonlight".
 The production is also memorable for featuring the first Fred Astaire/Ginger Rogers cinematic pairing.